 The sequence is: First in flour, then eggs and finally in bread crumbs.
 I love it as a sandwich in between two slices of fresh baguette.
 Serve it with potato salad, vegetable mix and/or French fries.
 Happy Cooking!

 6 slices pork schnitzel (alternatively you also can use chicken breast)

 about 4-5 tbsp bread crumbs (natural, no spices)

 3 tbsp flour

-6 slices cooked ham and 6 slices Gouda cheese
+6 slices cooked ham and 6 slices cheese such as Swiss Cheese, Gruyere

 2 tbsp olive oil or clarified butter for frying

 Paprika Powder is an essential spice in the German cuisine.
 The best is to use the “sweet and mild” paprika powder.

 Seasoning for Schnitzel, Pork Chops or French Fries from EDORA

 Simply the Best Spice!